drea-wichman/cybersecurity-journey/case-studies/nhs-wannacry-ransomware-2017.md

 - National Health Executive — WannaCry Cyber Attack Cost the NHS £92m
 - npj Digital Medicine — A Retrospective Impact Analysis of the WannaCry Cyberattack on the NHS
 - Acronis — The NHS Cyber Attack: How and Why it Happened

+---
+*Analysis based on publicly available post-incident reports including the National Audit Office investigation (October 2017) and the Department of Health and Social Care cost report.
+This is an independent educational assessment, not an official audit or legal determination.*